Savchhenko/Savchhenko/README.md

 ### 👩‍🎓2022 was a year I got a bachelor's degree in computer science and computer engineering at Voronezh State University.

 ### Here you can find my web projects.
 The most interesting of them are pinned below.
-Also you can follow [this link](https://alexandra-savchenko.vercel.app/) to see my portfolio website
+Also you can follow [this link](https://alexandra-savchenko.vercel.app/) to see my portfolio website.

 ## **Languages and technologies**